hugochinchilla/WFS/README.md

 Original script by louwrentius@gmail.com

 Modified to add a cleanup function to remove routes added by the script on startup.
+The cleanup function (called wfs_stop) only works with deamon mode.

 Design